pytransitions/transitions/README.md

 >>> batman.kittens_rescued
 0

-# We now take you live to the scene of a horrific kitten entreement...
+# We now take you live to the scene of a horrific kitten entreatment...
 >>> batman.distress_call()
 'Beauty, eh?'
 >>> batman.state